Why are we penning a digital transformation article post-2015?

 However, digital transformation isn’t always intuitive, and even in 2020, a surprising number of businesses haven’t gotten their digitalization plans off the ground.
 Some aren’t utilizing the latest tech.
 Some haven’t even ideated a strategy.
 Some simply sprung for the top-of-the-line iPad and checked the “digital transformation” box.
 With that in mind, we think there’s a good reason to write about DX in 2020 — there’s still a lot of confusion out there, and not a lot of meaningful guidance for businesses that haven’t started on their digitalization journey.
-We’ll try to answer some common concerns (and, hopefully, rekindle some hope that how digital transformation can work for your business).
+We’ll try to answer some common concerns (and, rekindle some hope on the ways that digital transformation can work for your business).

 First, if you haven’t started your digital transformation yet, we’ve got some bad news for you…